 THANS member organizations are guided by a Feminist Philosophy and believe that:

-- Woman abuse and family violence exist in our province.
+- Domestic violence and family violence exist in our province.

 - No woman or child should be abused physically, psychologically, emotionally, sexually or economically.

 - Every woman and child has the right to live free without fear.

 - A secure, non-judgmental and supportive environment will enable women to become active agents in their own lives.

 - The needs of children exposed to domestic violence and family violence should be paid particular attention.

 - Ongoing services should be available to women and children who are victims of domestic abuse and family violence.